“While the interface is rough, the allure of Disney's best films and shows will be difficult to pass up.”

 (Note: As of publication.
 Disney hasn’t released a comprehensive list of supported devices for each format, but we expect Atmos support to make its way to more devices in the future.
 To be continued …)

-Particularly if you grew up on Disney/Pixar, your brain will fall into the nostalgic sunken place as you scroll through titles from your childhood.
+If you grew up on Disney/Pixar, your brain will almost certainly fall into the nostalgic sunken place as you scroll through titles from your childhood.
 From Sleeping Beauty and the Fox and the Hound to Finding Nemo and Toy Story, it’s all there.
 Well, mostly.

 Your brain will fall into the nostalgic sunken place.